 About This Site

 I am here attempting to provide as complete a survey as practical of the currently available versions of Shakespeare’s plays on mass-market tangible media.
+I have recently begun to expand it to embrace versions that are available through streaming services that offer them reliably (largely Amazon’s streaming service).
 My main goal here has been to gather and organize information from various sources and make it available to teachers, students, and other interested individuals in homes and schools of every sort, in the hope that watching more Shakespeare will enhance appreciation of this remarkable body of work — both the plays themselves and their profound performance legacy.

 Watching a play on film or television is fundamentally different from watching the same play live on the stage, and there are advantages and disadvantages to each.
 Even filmed stage productions lack the essential immediacy of live theater.
 If you’ve never seen a Shakespeare play live, do so when you can.
 Nothing you will find here is going to be the same kind of experience.
 Toby Widdicombe, in his wise and unpretentious Simply Shakespeare (pp. 186-7), enumerates some of the many differences between filmed performances and live ones, while not dismissing the value of either.